 Do you want to become an actor / actress but not sure where to start?
+Here are few starting tips to break into acting.

 Traditionally actors get a formal training first so going to a drama school would be a typical route into acting.
 However nowadays it is possible to become an actor without going to drama school.
 However you will still need to learn your craft and as much as you can about acting through books, actor resources online and through acting workshops.